-Thesis in Art Education Option

-The thesis option is much more rigorous than the research paper option.
-In addition to coursework, students will design and conduct original research in art education and write a scholarly paper.
-The student will culminate the experience through an oral defense of the thesis.
-The thesis option prepares the student for pursuing a terminal degree (Ph.
-D.).
+Option 2: Online/On Campus Program: Art Education Research Paper or Thesis in Art Education write a scholarly paper.
+The student will culminate the degree requirements through a successful oral defense of the thesis and any of the required coursework covering the major areas of study and/or by passing a comprehensive written examination.
+The thesis option prepares the student for pursuing a terminal degree (Ed.D., Ph.D.).
 It is recommended that the thesis student take courses on campus whenever possible to fully benefit from the academic rigor of the university environment.
-The thesis option can only be completed by taking TE 802 on the UNK campus or by transferring in an equivalent course.
+The thesis option can only be completed by successfully passing a UNK on campus research methods course or by transferring in an equivalent course.